-He reached into his pocket for the tin foil that held his stash, the little blue pills that would make everything better.
-Minutes later, he had a buzz.
-He began to get the itch to move, to try to walk the ten miles into town.
-“Might as well try it,” he reasoned.
-“Better than freezing out here tonight or frying out here tomorrow.”
+He reached into his pocket for the tinfoil that held his stash and opened it up to reveal a handful of little blue pills that would make everything better.
+Minutes later, he had a buzz that gave him an itch to walk the ten miles to town.
+“Might as well try it.
+Better than freezing out here tonight or frying out here tomorrow.”

 It was December 21, the winter solstice.
 The moon was brighter than it had been for 130 years.
 The white lines of the deserted highway shone luminous under its glow, giving the desert an eerie, unearthly feeling.
 Jerry shrugged his body deep into the Nike windbreaker and began the trek into town.

-“Much warmer here than at home,” he thought.
-“Hope I can find some help before too long.”
+“Much warmer here than at home.
+Hope I can find some help before too long.”
 The short hairs on his wings bristled as they sucked in the air he would need for take off.
 His sensors picked up a presence not too far away.

-“Ah,lifeform!
-Help.”
-Moru just hoped that the help would be friendly.
+“Ah, life-form.
+Help!”
+Would this earther be friend or foe?
+Maybe he should hang back, just in case it was the latter.
 The slight desert breeze added buoyancy to the Uranian’s body as he lifted in flight.

 Moru hovered a foot over the pavement.
 His fluctuating wings still drumming the air.
 “Hum.
 Hum.
 Hmmmmmm.”
 The sound becoming a Mantra, filling the stillness of the desert night.